 Many professionals believe that putting the line in a freshwater container during the off-season helps to retrain the line’s suppleness, allowing it to last longer.

-You should also consider soaking your line before feeding it into your trimmer, as this will improve its flexibility and let it to withstand greater strain.
+You should also consider soaking your line before feeding it into your trimmer, improving its flexibility and letting it withstand the greater strain.

 Developing the right weed-eating technique can also assist you in limiting the amount of trimmer line you use in a single season.

-You should also avoid specific items on your yard, such as hardened surfaces, fences, and lawn furniture, since this will help to prevent breaking.
+You should also avoid specific items in your yard, such as hardened surfaces, fences, and lawn furniture since this will help to prevent breaking.

 Last update on 2023-09-28 / Affiliate links / Images from Amazon Product Advertising API